1. Home

 Content continues below

 While middle-market deals don’t require as much capital, some mega industrials deals could signal that the M&A market is recovering and companies are well capitalized for transactions.
-In the large-cap industrials space, Clarience Technologies bought Safe Fleet Holdings from Oak Hill Capital Partners for $10 billion, and The Home Depot recently acquired SRS Distribution for $18 billion.
+In the large-cap industrials space, Clarience Technologies bought Safe Fleet Holdings from Oak Hill Capital Partners, and The Home Depot recently acquired SRS Distribution for $18 billion.
 Leonard Green Partners had invested in SRS in 2018 for $3 billion, and the company was placed in a continuation fund with Berkshire Partners last year.

 Strategics—by definition—also have a natural advantage when adding capabilities or merging businesses where there is a strategic fit or an opportunity for unlocking synergies, says Gelwix.
 “M&A is an important corporate finance tool in many corporations’ growth strategies,” he adds.